 I am an Associate Director of the Engineering Academy in the Faculty of Engineering and Senior Teaching Fellow in the Department of Electronic and Electrical Engineering.
 The Engineering Academy is a widening access programme providing students with an alternative pathway into higher education.
 I have experience teaching at all levels of higher education from 1st to 5th year undergraduate students and postgraduate taught students and supervision of postgraduate research students.

 My area of expertise is photonics and in particular the application of optical sensors for industrial measurement applications.
 Optical sensing and instrumentation is increasingly used in advanced technologies and I have the pleasure of introducing the field of photonics to 4th and 5th year undergraduate students.

-Office: Centre for Microsystems and Photonics, RC 212C (Royal College Building)
+Office: Centre for Microsystems and Photonics, R219B (Royal College Building)